• Skip to primary navigation

 Can I make this into a cheese ball instead?

 Yes!
 Form the cheese mixture into a ball with your hands, and then roll in chili powder.
-You can also form it into individual 1-inch balls.
+You can also form it into 1-inch balls for single-serve portions.

 Make it ahead

-This easy Cheese Roll can be made up to 2 days ahead.
+This Cheese Log recipe can be made up to 2 days ahead.
 Wrap it tightly in plastic wrap and refrigerate it until you’re ready to serve it.

 Let it sit at room temperature for 2 hours before serving, in order to soften it slightly for spreading.